imaginate/motion/README.md

   This directory contains the compiled CSS and JavaScript assets.
 Any images or other public resources would go here.
 - `test`
-  This directory is a required one for all of my projects, but unfortunately I did not have the time to use it.
-I reach for 100% test coverage for all of my projects.
-I use Mocha, Chai, Istanbul, and Cypress for most of my projects.
+  This directory is where all testing goes.

 ## Contact Information

-Please message me, Adam Smith, at imagineadamsmith@gmail.com or call me at 469-613-8188 with any questions you may have about this project or otherwise.
+Please message me, Adam Smith, at imagineadamsmith@gmail.com with any questions you may have about this project or otherwise.